This post may contain affiliate links. Read the full disclosure here.

 Wellness Mama has an awesome recipe for a Postpartum Soothing spray that involves Frankincense Essential oil.
 I personally have very happy with my Dermoplast, but this recipe is far more natural, and I’ve heard wonderful things about using essential oils for healing.

 How To Take a Postpartum Sitz Bath:

 I did this a few times with my first and second recoveries.
 By the third baby, there was and is no time for baths.
 I am also not a bath person, so it wasn’t in my nature to soak, but it is wonderful for healing, and if you need some extra care because of a large baby, or some heaving tearing and stitches, this is great.
 You want to make sure that your doctor or midwife okay the sitz bath before you embark.

 First, make sure your bathtub is super clean.
-Have someone wipe it down for you, or have it cleaned when you are super close to your due date, or while you are in labor, so it is ready to go.
+Have someone wipe it down for you, or have it cleaned when you are super close to your due date, or while you are in labour, so it is ready to go.

 Second, fill it with warm water.
 I found warm water to be soothing, you could do cool if that is better for you.
 Either way, it needs to be filled with enough water to soak down there.

 Third, pour in some Epsom salts and lavender essential oil.
 I found this one that had both combined in one.
 You can get it at Target or Amazon.
-Lavender can have an antibacterial and anti fungal effect, the Epsom salts are soothing, promote healing and cleaning the area.
+Lavender can have an antibacterial and anti-fungal effect, the Epsom salts are soothing, promote healing and clean the area.
 They can also help dissolve stitches.
 Tea Tree oil is also antibacterial, so you could try that one too.